ournetworks/ournetworks.ca/yami-ichi.md

 ... followed 9:00-12:00 by our kickoff party at the Toronto Media Arts Centre with DJ <a href="https://soundcloud.com/the-loving-echo">Julia Dickens</a>

-<a href="https://bitbazaar.world/" class="button button-primary" target="_blank">Check out the full list of vendors! </a>
+<a href="https://bitbazaar.world/" class="button button-primary" target="_blank">Check out the full list of vendors!</a>

 ***

+### Network Field Trip

-If you are the morning type, we'll have a walking Network Field Trip around downtown Toronto visiting some network and broadcast landmarks
+If you are the morning type, we'll have a walking Network Field Trip around downtown Toronto visiting some network and broadcast landmarks.

 Free!
-Network Field Trip 10:00 am - 11:00 am
+10:00 am - 11:00 am
 [University Ave and Queen St   intersection](https://osm.org/go/ZX6BsFiXX?m=) (Osgoode TTC Stop)
 In front of the Four Seasons Centre for the Performing Arts